mcelrjo/AgInformatics/lectureTopics/oopI.md

 ##### Problem #3

-Create a class for _students_ called the Student class.
+Part #1: Create a class for _students_ called the Student class.
 Students will have an id, a set of homework grades, exam grades, and attendance.
+For any student, we will need to update grades, check attendance, and check their average.

+Part #2: Think about assembling a number of students into a class and developing a function outside the class that can update student information.

 ##### Additional Info: